Too Many City Bikes? Here’s How to Find the Right One

 Bestseller

-Drive type refers to the mechanism a city bike uses to transfer power from the pedals to the wheels, affecting shifting, maintenance, and riding comfort.
-Choosing the right drive type can impact how easy the bike is to use, how often it needs care, and how it handles daily city conditions like stop-and-go traffic or weather.
+Drive type refers to the mechanism a city bike uses to transfer pedal power to the wheels, directly affecting shifting, maintenance, and overall riding experience.
+Choosing the right drive type helps balance ease of use, reliability, and suitability for city conditions like frequent stops or variable weather.

 Popular options (you can select more than one)